X

 Then we need a recipe for beer and the things that go into it.

-A recipe kit can cost anywhere from $35 to $80, depending on how fancy the recipes are.
+A recipe kit can cost anywhere from $35 to $80, depending on the recipe’s fancy.

 From what I’ve seen, the quality of your beer depends more on how you make it than on how fancy the ingredients are.